Emptying and Cleaning Your Urinary Catheter Bag

-- Use a certain solution to clean the bag if your healthcare provider recommends one.
-Recommended solutions may include:
+- Use a certain solution to clean the bag if your healthcare provider advises one.
+Solutions that may be advised include:

-- 1 tablespoon of chlorine bleach mixed with a half cup of water
+- 1 tablespoon of chlorine bleach mixed with a 1/2 cup of water.

-- Ask your healthcare provider how often you should clean your bag and what solution you should use to reduce odor and keep your bag free of germs.
+- Ask your healthcare provider how often you should clean your bag.
+Ask what solution you should use to reduce odor and keep your bag free of germs.

-- Shake the solution a bit and allow it to remain in the bag for 30 minutes.
+- Shake the solution a bit and let it remain in the bag for 30 minutes.

 - Drain the solution and rinse the bag with cold tap water.